 And there was that ever-present unease of my parental decision making surrounding the idea of leaving my children home alone for an hour.
 Was it even legal?

 In the U.S., many states have left that decision up to the children's parents.
 "Why"? you may ask.
 Because different kids grow and mature at different rates.
 Chronological age does not always represent a child's maturity level.
 Granting your children, the space and time at home to practice this independence allows them to extend their responsibilities for themselves, and mature on their own.
 Furthermore, being home alone doesn't mean being home alone to care for younger siblings.
 This task takes on a whole new set of responsibilities.

 As a nurse, who loves teaching kids, I want to help parents navigate this turbulent and scary decision of deciding when it's the right time to let their children stay home alone.
 When taking a poll of tween parents, asking them about their fears, many "what-ifs" were expressed.

-Consider the ever growing opportunities for your kids to stay home alone, there are infinite possibilites for personal growth.
-Your children have the room to mature and learn how to care for themselves while you take that much needed trip to the grocery story.
+Consider the ever-growing opportunities for your kids to stay home alone, there are infinite possibilities for personal growth.
+Your children have the room to mature and learn how to care for themselves while you take that much-needed trip to the grocery store.
 Before making the final decision of leaving your child home alone for the first time, you should determine a few personality characteristics about your tween.
 The first question is, does your child want to be home alone?